SEO For Plumbers

 It’s good practice to fill out the most details on your Google Business Profile page, including logos, complete descriptions, business hours, business categories and photos of your services or products.

 To give users more avenues to your website, it’s good practice to add your website to multiple directories.
 For a local plumber, using websites like Houzz or Homestars can go long way to giving your website more traffic.
 You will need to make sure all of the relevant information on all the directories are correct and consistent across the board.

 Other websites like Yellow Pages or Yelp (for reviews) are other ways of giving your website more clout and exposure.
 Ensure you don’t have any duplicate information on any of these websites to give your website the best possible results.

 A great way to get more clout to your website is through reviews.
 Reviews are great indicators for other users looking to get plumbing services locally and to get honest feedback on your plumbing services.
 Being active on Yelp and Google reviews will give Google more reasons to rank your business higher on search engines.
 Note though you cannot directly ask for reviews for your business, you will need to show the link to where the reviews are and they can decide about leaving feedback at their peril.

-SEO will always be a daily battle, whether it means optimizing pages, updating your Google My Business page or adding new content to your website.
+SEO will always be a daily battle, whether it means optimizing pages, updating your Google Business Profile page or adding new content to your website.
 Ensuring your pages and all the relevant criteria have been checked can become an arduous process for those looking to gain more organic traffic.
 Ask us how we can help your business rise through the ranks on Google and beyond online!